heratyian/software-development-lessons/version-control-with-git/index.md

 a git command that combines 2 branches into 1 branch

 ---
+# Git CLI (Command Line Interface)

+`git init` create an empty Git repository or reinitialize an existing one

+`git status` see status of this repository

+`git log` show commit logs

+`git add` add file contents to the index

+`git commit` record changes to the repository

+`git branch` list, create, or delete branches

+`git merge` join two or more development histories together

+`git reset` reset current HEAD to the specified state

+(😰 that's a lot to remember. we can just use vscode for now 😎)

+---
-# Initialize a local git repository
+# Initialize a local git repository (cli)

-We will be tracking changes in your `notes/` directory
+In order to track changes in your `notes/` directory

 1. Open a terminal and navigate to your `notes/` directory

 2. Type in `git init` to setup a new git repository

-    This command creates a `.git/` folder that git uses to track changes
+    This command creates a `.git/` folder to track changes

-___

-# Status

-Enter `git status` to see status of this repository

 ---